cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

 1. On the **Cloud Foundry Account** window, if you already have a Cloud Foundry account, enter the email account and password you use to log on to Cloud Foundry and click **Validate Account**.

-  If you do not have a Cloud Foundry account you can click **Pivotal CF Signup** to get one, and complete this procedure after your account is established.
+  If you do not have a Cloud Foundry account, you can click **Pivotal CF Signup** to get one and complete this procedure after your account is established.

   **Note:** The **Register Account** function is not supported by public instances of Cloud Foundry v2.
 You can register accounts for Pivotal CF Hosted using the Pivotal CF portal at [run.pivotal.io](https://console.run.pivotal.io).